In Northern Ireland we pretty much take our personal privacy for granted.

 “The hut where we lived before was very small.
 When we got this big (300 sq feet/27.9 m) flat we were so happy.”

 In 1992 50% of the Hong Kong population lived in some sort of public housing accommodation (temporary, Home ownership, rental).
 These older blocks built in the ‘60’s and ‘70’s, were designed to a much lower level than the newer Harmony/Concorde blocks, but this was were most people lived at that time.
 These self-contained apartments/rooms had their own bathroom and kitchen-space, but were still effectively a one room.
 As one daughter in her twenties explained:

 “We eat here, and the TV is just beside us.
 Our noses can almost touch the screen.
 Generally we accept it.
 We Hong Kong people are accustomed to small space.”

 When people were allocated a public housing flat the HKHA imposed rules about what they could/could not do to the space.
 They were not permitted to erect a full-height partition to divide the space.
 If they wanted visual privacy, partitions must be lower than ceiling height to allow for ventilation – which meant there was little, or no, acoustic privacy.

 So how do people maintain privacy in high-density housing?

+This photo was taken in 1992.
 Here, mother, father and 3 young daughters lived in a one room space of 250 sq feet/23 sq metres.
 The double bed takes up the most of the available floorspace and other furniture is placed against the walls.

 The mother in this family talked about how hard it was to keep her daughters focused on their homework – and yet we were able to conduct this interview and they barely took notice at all.
 The TV was on the whole time.